 JUNIA and ICL

 Situated in the heart of Lille (France), the Catholic University of Lille was born at the end of the 19th century.
 The demonstrator is a block of three academic buildings which are connected to the electricity grid by one feed point.
-Thousands of people live and work every day in these buildings, only a part of which meets recent energy standards, and possesses an advanced degree of renovation and smartness.
+Thousands of people work every day in these buildings, only a part of which meets recent energy standards, and possesses an advanced degree of renovation and smartness.

 Technology status quo

 PV panels are installed on two buildings with a total power of 217.8 kWp, for an average annual energy production around 165 MWh/year.
 They are connected to the internal electrical grid via Fronius inverters.

 An energy storage system, composed of Li-Ion batteries, is connected to the internal electricity grid, with a maximum energy of 200 kWh and a maximum power of 80 kW/40 kW for discharging and charging mode respectively.